mediaexplorer74/Earth_Below/README.md

 ![W11](Images/sshot03.png)
 ![W11](Images/sshot04.png)

-## Controls & scenario
-- Use WASD to move.
+## Controls- Use WASD to move.
 - LEFT CLICK to add/remove blocks anywhere on screen.
-- You can use SHIFT to no to fall from the edge.
-The goal is to go up.
+- You can use SHIFT to no to fall from the edge!

 ## My 2 cents
 -  NET -> UWP